telerik/maui-docs/knowledge-base/rounded-corners-barseries-dotnet-maui-chart.md

 This KB article also answers the following questions:
 - How can I customize the appearance of BarSeries in .NET MAUI Chart?
 - Is it possible to apply rounded corners to bars in a .NET MAUI Chart?
-- Can I access native chart properties for customization in .NET MAUI?
+- Can I access native Chart properties for customization in .NET MAUI?

 ## Solution